Financial-Times/origami-build-service/README.md

 ### Pingdom Checks

+We use [Pingdom](https://my.pingdom.com/reports/uptime#check=1299983) to monitor uptime:
-- `Origami Build Service EU Origin (HTTPS) `

-Checks that the Heroku App is responding to HTTPS requests.
+- `Origami Build Service EU Origin (HTTPS)` checks that the Heroku App is responding to HTTPS requests.

-- `Origami Build Service EU Origin (HTTP)`

-Checks that the Heroku App is responding to HTTP requests.
+- `Origami Build Service EU Origin (HTTP)` checks that the Heroku App is responding to HTTP requests.

 There are various checks for the edge endpoint too.